capmc/REDCap/README.md

 (4) Uploaded two zip files:

 All_of_Us_Email.zip: Containing code for sending weekly recruitment emails.
-Sending results are manually imported into REDCap.<P>
+Sending results are manually imported into REDCap.

-All_of_Us_Thank_You_Email.zip: containing code for sending daily thank-you note for those who completed the study.
+All_of_Us_Thank_You_Email.zip: Containing code for sending daily thank-you note for those who completed the study.
 Sending results are automatically updated in REDCap via API (recorded in "Form 11.
 Admin").

 <B>Dec 5, 2017</B>